FernandoBasso/dev-how-to/haskell/hpffp/ch02-hello/README.md

 ### 02 unbound variable, unused variable

-The function bounds `x` but attempts to use `b`, which is not in scope.
-Fix: use `x` inside the body of the function:
+The function binds `x` but attempts to use `b`, which is not in scope.
+The fix is to use `x` inside the body of the function:

 ```haskell
 double x = x * 2